oleg-ai-dev/emg_heb_site/memory-bank/progress.md

     *   Adjusted text alignment to `text-right` for RTL.
     *   Updated links (Accessibility, About Us, Terms).
     *   Replaced duplicated footer code in all page components with `<Footer />`.
+    *   Updated background color from `bg-gray-900` to `bg-medblue-dark` for consistency with header and project palette.

 ## 2. What's Left to Build / In Progress
 *   **Contact Form Submission:** Backend logic/integration for the contact form is assumed but not confirmed (requires checking `ContactForm.tsx` and potential backend/API).